cilium/cilium/Documentation/bpf.rst

-Paket Filter (eBPF) version which has first appeared in Kernel 3.18 and obsoletes the original version which is being referred to as "classic" BPF (cBPF) these days. cBPF is known to many as being the packet filter language use by tcpdump.
+Paket Filter (eBPF) version which has first appeared in Kernel 3.18 and obsoletes the original version which is being referred to as "classic" BPF (cBPF) these days. cBPF is known to many as being the packet filter language used by tcpdump.
 Nowadays, the Linux kernel runs eBPF only and loaded cBPF bytecode is transparently translated into an eBPF representation in the kernel before program execution.
 This documentation will generally refer to the term BPF unless explicit differences between eBPF and cBPF are being pointed out.